Construction Worker Safety Guide

 - Vibration-related injury

-Long Term Diseases
+Long Term Diseases Construction Workers Face

-infections: Lung cancer deaths are higher among construction workers than the entire U.S. population put together.
-Other statistics show that construction workers are 33 times as likely to have asbestosis (an incurable and fatal lung disease) and 5 times as likely to have mesothelioma (cancer of the lung lining).
-In fact, of thousands of construction workers examined in this decade, 20% had scarring of the lung lining, and 5% had asbestosis due to prolonged asbestos exposure. - Severe neurological damage: 7% of pipefitters, 15%
+Lung cancer deaths are higher among construction workers than the entire U.S. population put together.
+Other statistics show that construction workers are 33 times as likely to have asbestosis and 5 times as likely to have mesothelioma (cancer of the lung lining).

-of ironworkers, and 75% of boilermakers exceed the accepted 8-hour manganese exposure, a deadly neurotoxin in steel that can lead to neurological damage similar to Parkinson’s disease. - High blood lead levels: This may not seem
+7% of pipefitters, 15% of ironworkers, and 75% of boilermakers exceed the accepted 8-hour manganese exposure, a deadly neurotoxin in steel that can lead to neurological damage similar to Parkinson’s disease.

 Construction Safety Issues